alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 The Receiver advertises a list of Constraint Sets as a JSON array of these objects, using the key `constraint_sets` in the `caps` object.

-The `constraint_sets` as a whole is satisfied if **any of** the listed Constraint Sets of matching `urn:x-matrox:format` and `urn:x-matrox:layer` are satisfied.
+The `constraint_sets` as a whole is satisfied if **any of** the listed Constraint Sets of matching `format` and `urn:x-matrox:layer` are satisfied.
 For the purpose of filtering the list of Constraint Sets, the absence of the `urn:x-matrox:cap:meta:format` and `urn:x-matrox:cap:meta:layer` meta attributes provides the list of Constraint Sets that are not associated with sub-Flows/sub-Streams.
 The evaluation of the `constraint_sets` targets a Flow/Stream of one of the formats `urn:x-nmos:format:audio`, `urn:x-nmos:format:video`, `urn:x-nmos:format:data`, `urn:x-nmos:format:mux` in which the Constraint Sets do not have the `urn:x-matrox:cap:meta:format` and `urn:x-matrox:cap:meta:layer` meta attributes, or the evaluation of the `constraint_sets` targets a sub-Flow/sub-Stream of one of the formats `urn:x-nmos:format:audio`, `urn:x-nmos:format:video`, `urn:x-nmos:format:data` in which the Constraint Sets have the `urn:x-matrox:cap:meta:format` and `urn:x-matrox:cap:meta:layer` meta attributes.

 When the list is empty, or none of the Constraint Sets are satisfied, the `constraint_sets` as a whole is thus not satisfied.